 Vaccination status of the patient should not guide decisions about testing in the setting of compatible symptoms.
 This is particularly true for variant strains of SARS-CoV-2 such as Omicron, BA.2 and subsequent variants, for which vaccines are very protective against severe illness, hospitalization and death but less protective against infection and mild illness.
 However, vaccination status may affect decisions about the need for screening tests.

 Does recent SARS-CoV-2 infection impact decisions about COVID-19 testing?

 Children who have had laboratory-confirmed SARS-CoV-2 infections in the prior 3 months may continue to have positive test results even in the absence of current infection.
 In particular, small amounts of viral genetic material may remain detectible for several months after infection.
-Nucleic acid amplification tests (NAATs – see SARS-CoV-2 Tests, Selection and Interpretation) including polymerase chain reaction (PCR) tests may remain positive during that time despite clinical recovery and lack of contagiousness.
+Nucleic acid amplification tests (NAATs – see Test Selection and Interpretation section below), including polymerase chain reaction (PCR) tests, may remain positive during that time despite clinical recovery and lack of contagiousness.
 Antigen tests remain positive for shorter lengths of time.
 Decisions about testing symptomatic children with prior confirmed infections in the past 3 months should take into account the possibility of false-positive results, particularly for PCR tests and other NAATs.
 However, emerging data suggest that reinfections within the 3-month window are more frequent with recent SARS-CoV-2 variants (including Omicron and related strains) and may occur at higher rates in young, unvaccinated individuals.
 In a child with known exposure and compatible symptoms, there may be situations in which it is reasonable to retest within the 3-month window.
 If testing is performed within that window, antigen testing is generally preferable to NAATs because of the potential for false-positive NAAT results attributable to prior infection.